zltao/MGAT/README.md

 MGAT: Multimodal Graph Attention Network for Recommendation.
 Inf.
 Process.
 Manag.
 57(5): 102277 (2020)

 ## Introduction
-In this work, we aim to simplify the design of GCN to make it more concise and appropriate for recommendation.
-We propose a new model named LightGCN, including only the most essential component in GCN—neighborhood aggregation—for collaborative filtering.
+In this work, we propose a new Multimodal Graph Attention Network, short for MGAT, which disentangles personal interests at the granularity of modality.
+In particular, built upon multimodal interaction graphs, MGAT conducts information propagation within individual graphs, while leveraging the gated attention mechanism to identify varying importance scores of different modalities to user preference.
 ## Environment Requirement
 The code has been tested running under Python 3.6.5.
 The required packages are as follows:
 * torch==1.7.0